bundschuhlab/PublicationScripts/WoundEdgeHypermethylation/README.md

 ## Installation

 No installation of the software is necessary.
-Assuming python 2.7 is installed on the computer the scripts can be run immediately.
+Assuming python 2.7 with `numpy` and `matplotlib` is installed on the computer the scripts can be run immediately.

 ## Sorting